Sunday football in Northern Ireland: Effect

 The IFA ban on football on Sundays was strictly enforced so that no club affiliated with the IFA could play football in Northern Ireland on Sundays.
 This included the Northern Ireland national team who also refused to play international matches on Sunday.
 Before the 1958 FIFA World Cup, it was noted that Northern Ireland would play Czechoslovakia on a Sunday.
 As a result, the IFA relaxed its Sunday football ban to permit the Northern Ireland national team to play football on Sundays outside of Northern Ireland.
 In 2001, Cliftonville attempted to play a friendly match against Derry City, who are based in County Londonderry but are affiliated with the FAI, on a Sunday.
-The IFA initially permitted this, but the match was cancelled after complaints from the North West of Ireland Football Association despite Cliftonville arguing that since Derry City organized it, it was outside of the IFA's jurisdiction.
+The IFA initially permitted this, but the match was cancelled after complaints from the North West of Ireland Football Association (an IFA subsidiary based in County Londonderry) despite Cliftonville arguing that since Derry City organised it, it was outside of the IFA's jurisdiction.
 The ban was also identified as causing problems for ethnic minority players; the Chinese Football Association Northern Ireland, whose players mostly work in the catering industry, noted that its members often had "no choice" but to play on Sundays and pointed out the ban interfered with outreach efforts.